fredrickleber/mthe493-thesis/README.md

 Implementation of our undergraduate thesis.

 EncoderFactory will create an encoder/decoder pair that has been optimized for the channel provided.
 The Encoder will map each coefficient of the image DCT to a single Channel-Optimzed Scalar Quantizer (COSQ) for encoding.
-COSQs will be allocated more bits depending on the important of that DCT coefficient, as specified by the bit allocation matrix.
+COSQs will be allocated more bits depending on the importance of that DCT coefficient, as specified by the bit allocation matrix.